Question: How is the mission of FC Wisconsin unique and different?

 Answer: This is a very personal decision.
 Players come to this decision at different times in their life, but the most frequent age where players face and answer this question is somewhere between age 11 and 14.

-The worst way to make a decision about your soccer career, (if you have aspirations of playing Division I college soccer or beyond), is to make a “group” decision or a "social" decision.
+The worst way to make a decision about your soccer career, (especially if you have aspirations of playing Division I college soccer), is to make a “group” decision or a "social" decision.
 As players age and mature, (usually beginning at U13), individual priorities and focus changes.
 Some players begin to prioritize soccer and embrace ambitions of playing at high levels, while others grow other primary interests and show lower commitment to the sport.
 There is a reason elite soccer (or any sport for that matter) is structured as a pyramid, with a broad base that becomes increasingly narrow as players get older and move to higher levels.
 “Group” decisions or "social" decisions reflect the priorities of the majority, and almost always skews towards players with lower ambitions or less focus on soccer.

 Question: How do I distinguish between coaches and clubs to determine the right fit for me or my daughter?